 - They fill out the survey to say that no, they won’t be touching Angular(JS) ever again because, you know, it’s deprecated and all that.

 - They then realise that there’s no other Angular category on the survey that they can fill out to say they’re now using Angular 6 and are deliriously happy with it.

 - The scratch their heads about this for some time.
 Eventually, they put it down as “just one of those things” and send in their completed surveys, as is.
-It doesn’t bother them that they never got to say anywhere on it which framework they’re currently using because you know, that’s perfectly normal.

 Still Bad News for Angular